zchryl/Position-Analysis-in-League/README.md

 <br>
 <br>
 By taking the sum of all stats across every position using a groupby() followed by a sum aggregation function, we can see some significant differences in the overall stats of each position.
-One for example, is that the ‘support’ position has a significantly lower amount of kills compared to every other position, but a significantly higher amount of assists.
+One for example, is that the ‘support’ position has a significantly lower amount of kills compared to every other position, but a significantly higher amount of `assists`.
 Support also has a staggeringly low amount of monster `kills`, less than 6000 when the jungle position has nearly 3.6 million!
 <br>
 <br>
 The many observations to be made from this table make it likely evidence that positions do have a significantly different playstyles, and thus stats, from each other.